PGPerfFarm/pgperffarm_server/report.md

 # Google Summer of Code 2019 - report

 The 2019 Google Summer of Code project consists in working on the Develop Performance Farm Database and Website, work in progress from 2018.

+The system consists in an API root at the localhost address (127.0.0.1) which generates JSON performance files,

 The current application has been built on Python and its module Django, but is missing some features:

 * Authentication/authorization tied into the community infrastructure;
 * Associating test systems with users to upload results to the REST API;
-* TODO;
+* Checking if a mapping with the same name already exists (`runner.py`);
+* Testing account exit appropriately (`collectd.py`);
+* Collecting output of configure and making commands (`git.py`);
+* API root, the OPTIONS button cannot be unclicked once clicked;
+* Graphical interface improvements while viewing JSON results (i.e. adding back navigation);
+* Add test cases of different scale sets (scale=10,20…);
+* Allow custom tests to be added.

 In the meanwhile, testing is being made with manually created accounts,